mlml/plotmish/README.md

 ## **Removing a Vowel**
 It is often quite useful to remove a vowel entirely from the screen.
 This can be done for several reasons.
 If no remeasurements for a given vowel is acceptable it can be removed as a 'Bad' vowel.
 Also, if a vowel does not require remeasurement or has been remeasured and now is ok, it can also be removed so as to reduce clutter on the vowel plot.

-### **To remove a vowel,** first make sure you set the correct reason for removal by clicking the button `'Rmv.
+### **To remove a vowel**
+First, make sure you set the correct reason for removal by clicking the button `'Rmv.
 OK'`/`'Rmv.
 Bad'` button.
 (As you might expect you want it to say OK if you removing good vowels and Bad if you're removing bad vowels).

-**Then, click on a vowel while holding down the control button.**
+Then, click on a vowel while holding down the control button.

-#### **To remove a vowel and leave a note,** as to why it is being removed hold down `control+shift`.
+#### **To remove a vowel and leave a note**
+This allows you to enter a reason why the vowel is being removed.
+Hold down `control+shift`and a text entry box will appear.

-#### **To remove a group of vowels at once,** also hold down the `A` key and click and drag over the region you want to remove.
+#### **To remove a group of vowels at once**
+Hold down the `A` key and click and drag over the region you want to remove.
 Release your mouse click _before_ releasing `control+A` to clear the region.
+`control+shift+A` allows an annotator to leave a note for an entire region.

 ## **Zooming**
-To zoom into the plot click the `Zoom` button so it becomes dark green and then click and drag over the region you want to zoom in to.
+To zoom into the plot, click the `Zoom` button so it becomes dark green and then click and drag over the region you want to zoom in to.
 Click `Reset Zoom` to go back to the whole plot.

 ## **Other Buttons**
-### Std Dev : display ellipses showing 1, 2, and 3 standard deviations from the mean of the vowels currently displayed on screen
-### Save : Save all changes up to this point to the log files
-### Undo : Undo most recent change (can be repeated back to the most recent save)
-### Check Last : Open most recently changed vowel in Praat (cannot remeasure)
-### Resume : Read all previously made (and saved!) changes from the log files and update the plot accordingly
+Std Dev : display ellipses showing 1, 2, and 3 standard deviations from the mean of the vowels currently displayed on screen Save : Save all changes up to this point to the log files Undo : Undo most recent change (can be repeated back to the most recent save) Check Last : Open most recently changed vowel in Praat (cannot remeasure) Resume : Read all previously made (and saved!) changes from the log files and update the plot accordingly

 ## **Other Files**
+### `getPitch.Praat`
-### `getPitch.Praat`: generates pitch tracks for wav files (see section on **Running PLotmish: Pitch Tracks** above)
+generates pitch tracks for wav files (see section on **Running PLotmish: Pitch Tracks** above)
+### `updateFormants.py`
-### `updateFormants.py`: writes new formant.txt files with changes in log files taken into account.
+writes new formant.txt files with changes in log files taken into account.

-> Can either be run by clicking the `Update Formants` button in `start_plotmish.py` or on the command line with the following arguments:
+Can either be run by clicking the `Update Formants` button in `start_plotmish.py` or on the command line with the following arguments:

-	formant_files         		directory containing formant.txt files or a single formant.txt file to be corrected optional arguments:
+	formant_files         	directory containing formant.txt files or a single formant.txt file to be corrected

+	optional arguments:
 	-h, --help           	show this help message and exit -l, -logs       	plotmish logs change folder containing plotmish correction logs.
                                 Can also be a single csv file.
                                 Default is log.
 	-c,  -corrected     	change folder to write corrected formant.txt files to, default is corrected/

 # **Examples**
 Plotmish comes with an example formant.txt file so you can test out plotmish before running it on your own files if you wish.
 The example is called s0101a-formant.txt and it can be found in the examples/ folder.